beejjorgensen/bgc/src/bgc_part_0800_pointers_2.md

 But what's actually happening, here?
 How does it work?

-Remember from early on that memory is like a big array, where a byte is stored at each array index.
+Remember from early on that memory is like a big array, where a byte is stored at each array index?

 And the array index into memory has a few names: